"Is Soy Bad?"

 This brings us to the hormonal effects of animal products.
 There is actual estrogen in breast milk from mammals.
 Dairy is a very hormonal fluid since it is designed to support rapid growth in baby animals.
 There are also traces of real estrogen in all meat since it is a hormone produced by the animal.

 "All foods of animal origin contain estradiol, which is at least 10,000x more potent than the already harmful xenoestrogens found in man-made chemicals." - Nutritionfacts.org

 In addition to the naturally present hormones in animal products, the environmental estrogens end up accumulating in animal products because they are fat-soluable.
 So not only are you getting mammalian estrogen, you also get all those estrogen-mimicking chemicals.
 Check out this research linking fish intake to lower testosterone levels.

 There have been two case studies (1, 2) linking soy intake with negative hormonal outcomes in men but these men were consuming 12+ servings a day.
 I think consuming anything in that amount would lead to some sort of imbalance.
 To compare, I would like to see what the effects would have been if these men were drinking that much cows milk.

 There are no issues with men consuming an average amount of soy (3-5 servings a week).
-Even up to 1 serving a day should not impact hormone levels.
-Generally, I recommend no more than 1 serving every 1-3 days, not because of hormonal issues but to help increase the variety of other plant-foods in the diet.
-It can be easy for vegans to overly rely on soy products but doing so will cut down on the amounts of other beans, legumes, nuts, and seeds needed for a well-balanced diet.
+Generally, I recommend no more than 1-2 servings a day, not because of hormonal issues but to help increase the variety of other plant foods in the diet.
+It used be easy for vegans to overly rely on soy products (before we had all of the different types of vegan milks, cheeses, and meats we do now) but doing so will cut down on the variety of other foods in the diet.